An advanced professional degree for experienced, spiritually rooted leaders and practitioners

 Doctor of Ministry (DMin)

-The Doctor of Ministry (DMin) is a 30-unit advanced professional degree designed for experienced leaders interested in the intersections of religion and progressive social change.
-Final project areas include but are not limited to: LGBTQ+ activism, prison chaplaincy, modern ministry practice and outreach, and areas where faith meets the public square.
+The Doctor of Ministry (DMin) degree at Pacific School of Religion is a 30-unit advanced professional degree created for experienced leaders interested in the intersections of religion and progressive social change.
+Designed as a distance learning program, the DMin permits professionals to live and work anywhere while they study.

+The program offers an enriched cohort learning environment, where every student journeys with a mentoring community comprised of their advisor, faculty, and cohort colleagues.
 This cohort model provides a structure where students can be in partnership with others in different contexts, hone their critical and creative skills, sharpen their communication and research skills and support each other academically and spiritually.

 Designed for